scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[7:9]** What, therefore, meaneth this?
 Attend ye.
 One is brought to the altar, the other is accursed, and the accursed one is crowned, because they shall see him in that day, who had the scarlet robe about his flesh, and they shall say, Is not this he whom once we set at naught and crucified, and spat upon and pierced?
 Truly this was he who at that time said that he was the Son of God.

-**[7:10]** How then was the one like to the other?
+**[7:10]** How then was he like unto tha goat?
 In this respect were the goats like him: they were fair and equal, so that when they saw him coming they were astonished at the likeness to the goat.
 Therefore, behold here the type of Jesus, who was about to suffer.

 **[7:11]** And what meaneth the wool placed in the midst of thorns?
 It is a type of Jesus, which hath been placed in the church.
 For he who wisheth to take the scarlet wool must suffer many things, because the thorn is terrible, and must after tribulation gain possession of it.
 So he saith, They who wish to see me and to take hold of my kingdom must through trouble and suffering receive me.

-**[8:1]** And what type, think ye, was the commandment unto Israel, that the men in whom sin had been accomplished should offer a heifer, and after they had slaughtered it should burn it, and that children should then take the ashes and cast them into vessels, and place scarlet wool and hyssop around a stick -- behold, again, the type of the cross and the scarlet wool, -- and so the children should sprinkle the people one by one, that they might be purged from their sins?
+**[8:1]** And what type, think ye, was the commandment unto Israel, that the men in whom sin had been accomplished should offer a heifer, and after they had slaughtered it should burn it, and that children should then take the ashes and cast them into vessels, and place scarlet wool and hyssop around a stick -- behold, again, the type of the cross and the scarlet wool, -- and so the boys should sprinkle the people one by one, that they might be purged from their sins?

 **[8:2]** Behold, therefore, in what way he speaketh unto you with simplicity.
-The heifer signifieth Jesus; the sinful men who offer it are the men who brought him unto the slaughter.
+The heifer signifieth Jesus; they who offer it are the sinful men who brought him unto the slaughter.
 But now the men are no longer before us, no longer doth the glory belong to sinners.

-**[8:3]** The children who sprinkled are they who brought us the good news of the forgiveness of sins and purification of heart, to whom he hath given the authority of the gospel for the purpose of preaching, being twelve in number, for a testimony unto the tribes, for twelve were the tribes of Israel.
+**[8:3]** The boys who sprinkled are they who brought us the good news of the forgiveness of sins and purification of heart, to whom he hath given the authority of the gospel for the purpose of preaching, being twelve in number, for a testimony unto the tribes, for twelve were the tribes of Israel.

-**[8:4]** And why, then, were the children who sprinkled three in number?
+**[8:4]** And why, then, these boys who sprinkle?
 For a testimony unto Abraham, Isaac, and Jacob, because these are great before God.

 **[8:5]** And what signifieth the wool upon the stick?
 Because the kingdom of Jesus is upon the cross, and because they who hope upon him shall live for ever.